g-patin/PhD_thesis/README.md

 # PhD_thesis

-This Github account describes the writing methodology of my PhD dissertation.
-I wrote my PhD manuscript with Latex on a local machine.
-Compared to a cloud environment, such as Overleaf, it has pros and cons.
-A cloud environment is relevant for collaborative projects or when you manuscript needs to be reviewed.
-But the compilation process has a timeout limit which can be too short to fully compile a PhD thesis.
+This GitHub repository outlines the writing methodology I employed for my PhD dissertation.
+I composed my doctoral manuscript using LaTeX on a local machine, a choice that comes with its own set of advantages and disadvantages in comparison to cloud-based environments like Overleaf.
+While a cloud environment is particularly beneficial for collaborative projects and manuscript reviews, it does impose a compilation process timeout limit that may be too restrictive for the comprehensive compilation required by a PhD thesis.

-Whatever your field of study, I believe that Latex is currently the best choice to write a PhD thesis.
-The complexity of such a tool may frighten most of us, but its efficiency and the quality of the final documents are far superior to other writing solutions.
-The aim of this repository is to provide you with a template that you can reuse and adapt according to your needs.
+Irrespective of your field of study, LaTeX stands out as the optimal tool for crafting a PhD thesis.
+Although its complexity might initially appear daunting, its efficiency and the exceptional quality of the final documents it produces far surpass other writing solutions.
+The primary purpose of this repository is to furnish you with a template that you can readily adapt to meet your specific requirements.

-As a starting point, I would suggest to first create a folder strucutre dedicated to the writing of your manuscript.
-Then, you can reuse the *main.tex* file from this repository and adapt it to your environment (packages, layout, new commmands, folder names, etc.).
-Since I could not load the figures related to each chapter, the *main.tex* in this repository cannot be compiled.
-But you can at least reuse it for your own project.
+To commence, I recommend establishing a dedicated folder structure for your manuscript.
+Subsequently, you can utilize the main.tex file from this repository as a foundation, customizing it to suit your particular needs, including packages, layout, new commands, folder names, and more.
+Please note that, due to limitations, the figures associated with each chapter cannot be loaded into the main.tex in this repository.
+Nonetheless, you can certainly repurpose it for your individual project.

-The following recommendations may prove useful:
+Here are some valuable recommendations to consider:

-* **Split your thesis**.
-Don't create a single file which contains the whole of your disseration.
-In my case, I have a central file, called *main.tex* in which I call for other latex files, such as the abstract, the preface, the various chapters, etc. Use *main.tex* to set-up the environment of the manuscript (packages, layout, commands, etc.) and write the content of the dissertation in seperate files.
-It will clarify the structure of the writing process and will ease the editing process.
+1. **Divide your thesis**: Avoid consolidating your entire dissertation into a single file.
+Instead, adopt a modular approach.
+In my case, I have a central file named main.tex, from which I reference other LaTeX files such as the abstract, preface, individual chapters, and so forth.
+Use main.tex to configure the manuscript environment (packages, layout, commands, etc.) and compose the dissertation content in separate files.
+This approach enhances the clarity of the writing process and streamlines editing.

-* **Adequate filenaming**.
-Don't use spaces in your file names, use underscores for each main category and dashes for subcategories.
+2. **File Naming Conventions**: When naming your files, opt for a naming convention that eliminates spaces.
+Employ underscores to distinguish main categories and dashes for subcategories.

-* **Community-driven**.
-If an error occurrs when compiling the tex document or if you don't know how to obtain a desired output, it is highly likely that a solution will be available online.
-Don't hesitate to search through the web or to ask your questions in a forum.
+3. **Leverage the Community**: If you encounter errors during the LaTeX document compilation or struggle to achieve a specific output, rest assured that online solutions and community support are readily available.
+Don't hesitate to explore online resources or seek assistance in relevant forums.

-Goodluck !
+Best of luck with your project!